futurice/freesound-android/README.md

 ## Naming conventions

 ### Observables/Flowables
-To be able to reason about the code, we have 3 naming conventions that should be applied to all Observables and Flowables.

-The usual way to name getter of an Observable, would be:

-`Observable<...> getValue()`

-In our project we have 3 ways how we should name the Observables/Flowables depending how they behave:
+In order to more clearly understand the nature of the Observables and Flowables created, we employ the following naming convention:

 - `Observable<...> getValueOnce()` - will emit a value as soon as possible after subscription, and then it will complete (similar to `Single`)
 - `Observable<...> getValueStream()` - when subscribed, may or may not emit any value, but it will never complete.
 Still, it might emit an error